 Go through your facility to assess and log the state of your spaces electronically.
-Identify which spaces need more attention and more frequent maintenance.
+Identify which areas need more attention and more frequent maintenance.
 Do this early so you can determine all risks with plenty of time to address them before fully reopening.

 - Hire professionals - While your in-house cleaning staff is prepared for pre-pandemic hygiene, reopening requires that you hire professionals.
 Work with an expert team that does the job with PPE, is trained in preventative decontamination, and comes equipped with decontamination materials.
 Make sure the professionals you choose offer all the decontamination services you need.

 - Communicate to your workforce - To make both desk job employees & cleaning staff comfortable with the return to the workplace, they should be aware of upcoming changes in your cleaning standards.

 Inform them that you'll be using more advanced methods, such as Hydrogen Peroxide Fogging, to reduce health risks.
 Assure them there won't be any need for cleanliness police.
 With professional cleaning services like Pegasus' SuperiorClean, they'll now be able to access data about dates and times of the most recent disinfection and upcoming schedules for cleaning.

 - Implement and maintain - Once you've gone through all the previous steps, implement your new approach to workplace cleanliness.
 Both the time for the initial cleaning and the frequency of maintenance depends on your facility.
 Trust your hygiene professional to advise on the frequency of maintenance you need and schedule for it.

 Start Your Safe Return to Work

 As you start your new plan, remember you're not alone in returning to work with caution.
-Businesses all over the world are doing the same and you can hire expert professionals to help.
+Businesses worldwide are doing the same, and you can hire expert professionals to help.

 With this plan for back-to-work cleanliness at your business, your company will feel at ease entering the doors daily.
 Each one of these steps will go a long way in making everyone safe, keeping their focus on work without worrying.